What is counselling?

 What kind of counselling do you offer?

 I am a person centred counsellor.
-Person centred therapy is based on the view that everyone has the capacity and desire for personal growth and change, given the right conditions.
+Person centred therapy is based on the view that everyone has the capacity for personal growth and change, given the right conditions.
 Key to person centred counselling is me offering you a non-judgemental and accepting and empathic space where you and I can be genuine with each other.
 I will encourage you to explore and reflect on your life experiences and challenging feelings.
 We will look together at any obstacles that may be causing you difficulties and what you might do to make changes.

 Ultimately, the aim of person centred counselling is for you to understand more about your self and your experiences and therefore feel better able to take control of your life and find new ways forward.
 Sessions will always be led by you rather than directed by me.